SirIle/sirile.github.io/_posts/2015-06-17-meteor-example-with-coffeescript-stylus-and-jade.markdown

 - meteortest.html
 - meteortest.js

-You can start the example application with running the comman ```meteor``` in that folder.
+You can start the example application with running the command `meteor` in that folder.
 The application can be checked at http://localhost:3000.

 ## Adding support for CoffeeScript, Jade and Stylus